-Before leaving I spoke to a few people who told me about how easy the living could be in Vietnam if you spoke English, so I decided to look into it.
-I used Workaway, a website that you can find opportunities to exchange services for accommodations, food and/or money, to find a teaching position.
-After searching for about an hour I applied to three positions and hoped for the best.
-I landed in HCMC and spent the first week sightseeing.
-During that first week I learned a lot about the Vietnamese War, and I how strong and resilient the Vietnamese people are.
-One of the most interesting things about the country was seeing how far it has come while the 20-year war ended only 40 years ago.
+Before leaving, I spoke to a few people who told me about how comfortable the living could be in Vietnam if you spoke English, so I decided to look into it.
+I used Workaway, a website that you can find opportunities to exchange services for accommodations, food, and/or money to find a teaching position.
+After searching for about an hour, I applied to three positions and hoped for the best.
+I landed in HCMC and spent the first-week sightseeing.
+During that first week, I learned a lot about the Vietnamese war, and how strong and resilient the Vietnamese people are.
+One of the most exciting things about the country was seeing how far it has come while the 20-year war ended only 40 years ago.
 It was phenomenal to see the people and how receptive they were to tourism and how modern the city was.
-None of the people I met thought badly of Americans, and many believed in accepting the past and moving forward toward a better future.
+None of the people I met thought poorly of Americans, and many believed in accepting the past and moving forward toward a better future.

 But don’t get it twisted because I don’t want it to sound like my experience was all rainbows and butterflies.
-There were challenges, such as students coming to me during off-hours or trying to squeeze in late night lessons.
-There were also challenges that came with living in a developing country.
-I could start by saying that I lived directly next door to people who bred cocks to cockfight, and of course the room I stayed in had french doors that opened up to the alley way.
+There were challenges, such as students coming to me during off-hours or trying to squeeze in late-night lessons.
+In regards to some of the challenges that came with living in a developing country, I could start by saying that I lived directly next door to people who bred cocks to a cockfight, and of course, the room I stayed in had french doors that opened up to the alleyway.
 So all day and all night I heard chickens roosting and screeching.
 To this day I’m not exactly sure how I was able to tune them out.
-People would FaceTime me and complain about it and I wouldn’t even know what they were complaining about because I was so used to it!
-I guess there was also the issue of the Agent Orange rat that would come and go on the first-level of the homestay.
+People would FaceTime me and complain about it, and I wouldn’t even know what they were complaining about because I was so used to it!
+I guess there was also the issue of the Agent Orange rat that would come and go on the first level of the homestay.
 Yes, it was nuts at first, but then I got used to it.
-I ended up naming him Jerry and talking about him like a pet because if I didn’t my mind and soul would not have been able to cope with living with that.
+I ended up naming him Jerry and talking about him like a pet because if I didn’t, my mind and soul would not have been able to cope with living with that.

-If there was one thing that made it all better (even though it really wasn’t that bad, I swear!!!!) it was the phenomenal food I ate and the people I met.
+If there was one thing that made it all better (even though it really wasn’t that bad, I swear!!!!), it was the phenomenal food I ate and the people I met.
 The food in Vietnam was so good, you just have to get used to the we-eat-the-whole-thing mindset they’ve got going on.
 You know, meaning like eat the whole fish, or eat the entire animal, leave nothing behind.
-But alas, Vietnam was an amazing experience and I’m certain that I’m a better person after meeting Jerry and all the other new people in my life.
+But alas, Vietnam was a fantastic experience, and I’m confident that I’m a better person after meeting Jerry and all the other new people in my life.
 It was phenomenal to see how other people lived and to see that life doesn’t always have to be pristine to be good.
-I learned a lot and hopefully I left a lot of knowledge behind, like how to properly pronounce Kardashian, and how to use the phrase “What’s up?”
+I learned a lot, and hopefully, I left a lot of knowledge behind, like how to correctly pronounce Kardashian and how to use the phrase “What’s up?”